At least 21 dead after tornadoes rake US Midwest, South

 Gov. Sarah Huckabee Sanders declared a state of emergency and activated the National Guard to help local responders.

-A suspected tornado killed a woman in northern Alabama’s Madison County, said county official Mac McCutcheon.
+Another suspected tornado killed a woman in northern Alabama’s Madison County, county official Mac McCutcheon said.
 And in northern Mississippi’s Pontotoc County, officials confirmed one death and four injuries.

-The storms struck just hours after President Joe Biden visited the Mississippi community of Rolling Fork, where tornadoes last week destroyed parts of town.
+Tornadoes also caused damage in eastern Iowa and broke windows northeast of Peoria, Illinois.

-Tornadoes also caused damage in eastern Iowa, and broke windows on cars and buildings northeast of Peoria, Illinois.
+The storms struck just hours after President Joe Biden visited Rolling Fork, Mississippi, where tornadoes last week destroyed parts of town.

 It could take days to determine the exact number of tornadoes, said Bill Bunting, chief of forecast operations at the Storm Prediction Center.
 There were also hundreds of reports of large hail and damaging winds, he said.